 Day 3: Drive to Pokhara(208km/6hrs)

-The drive from Kathmandu to Pokhara takes about 6 hrs.
+This morning we will drive from Kathmandu to Pokhara.
 The drive goes along scenic spots, villages, and small settlements.
-We shall stop at several places for observing the scenic view and to get fresh.
-Upon arrival in Pokhara transfer and check in to the hotel.
-In the afternoon, boating in the Phewa Lake and visit the Barahi temple.
-In the evening, you have the option to stroll around Phewa Lake and the local market.
-Overnight in Pokhara.
+We shall stop at several places to observe the scenic beauty and get fresh.
+Upon arrival in Pokhara, transfer and check in to the hotel.
+In the afternoon, we will go boating in Phewa Lake.

 Day 4: Drive to Phedi (1130m/1 hr)-Trek to Dhampus(1650m/3-4hrs)

-After breakfast drive to Phedi (1130m), which takes about 1 hour.
-From here our trek begins, along the way shall have the opportunity to explore and interact with the local communities in Dhampus regarding their culture, tradition, and living style.
-Enjoy the view of the mountains including Machapuchare (6993m), Hiunchuli (6441m), and Annapurna South (7219m) along the way.
+After breakfast, drive for about an hour to Phedi (1130m) and begin our trek.
+Along the way will have the opportunity to explore and interact with the local communities in Dhampus regarding their culture, tradition, and living style.
+Enjoy the view of the mountains, including Machapuchare (6993m), Hiunchuli (6441m), and Annapurna South (7219m).
 Overnight in Dhampus.

 Day 5: Dhampus to Landruk (1628m/5hrs)

-The trail today goes across rhododendron forests and continues through a series of Gurung villages.
-Explore and learn about the tradition, culture, and lifestyle of the Gurung people.
-After about an hour or two we reach the village of Pothana, from Pothana we can have an excellent view of Mt.
+Today the trail goes through rhododendron forests and past a series of Gurung villages.
+En route, we will explore the villages and learn about the tradition, culture, and lifestyles of the Gurung people.
+After about an hour or more from Dhampus, we reach the village of Pothana, from where we can have an excellent view of Mt.
 Machhapuchre.
-After an hour’s steep walk through rhododendron forest with the view of Annapurna to the south and the Hiunchuli to the north and the Phewa lake to the Southeast will finally bring us to the village of Deurali.
-After lunch, we follow a well-marked trail to the Gurung village of Landruk.
+After an hour's steep uphill hike through rhododendron forest with the views of Annapurna to the south and the Hiunchuli to the north and the Phewa lake to the southeast, we will finally arrive at the village of Deurali.
+After lunch, we will follow a well-marked trail to the Gurung village of Landruk.
 Overnight in Landruk.

 Day 6: Landruk to Ghandruk (2012m/4-5hrs)

-Continue our trek from Landruk to Ghandruk, it takes about 4 hours.
-The trail descends slowly through terraced rice fields, cross over the Modi Khola and begin our ascent.
-The trek goes over a stone cobbled steps with the views of the Annapurna at a close range until the village of Ghandruk.
-Explore the village by visiting the Gurung museum and the village monastery.
+Today we leave Landuk and continue our trek to Ghandruk.
+The trail descends through terraced rice fields.
+We cross over the Modi Khola and then ascend over stone steps to the village of Ghandruk.
+In Ghandruk, visit the Gurung museum and the village monastery.
 Overnight in Ghandruk.

 Day 7: Ghandruk to Tadapani (2610m/4 hrs)

-In the morning enjoy breakfast with the spectacular golden view of the Himalayan range.
 Ghandruk offers an excellent view of Annapurna south, Hiundchuli, Gangapurna, Annapurna, and Machhapuchre.
-After breakfast, continue our trek to Tadapani.
-The trial traverse rhododendron and oak forests with the opportunity to spot different species of birds found in this region and reach Tadapani in the afternoon.
-This will be our last stop before we head into the least populated region of the Annapurna Conservation area.
+Enjoy your breakfast with the spectacular golden view of the Himalayan range.
+After breakfast, we will continue our journey towards Tadapani.
+The trail traverses through rhododendron and oak forests, with the opportunity to spot different species of birds.
+Tadapani will be our last stop before heading towards the least populated area of the Annapurna Conservation area.
 Overnight in Tadapani.

 Day 8: Tadapani to Muldai (3637m/6-7hrs)

-We leave the main trekking trail and continue to ascend on a less defined path through old-growth forest where we may be fortunate enough to see Himalayan Thar, Hyrax, and Langur monkeys.
-Finally, we rise above the tree line and gain stunning views of the Annapurna and reach the yak pastures at Timuje.
+We leave the main trekking trail and continue to ascend on a less-defined path through the old-growth forests.
+We might be to see Himalayan Thar, Hyrax, and Langur monkeys.
+Finally, we rise above the tree line with stunning views of the Annapurna and reach the yak pastures at Timuje.
 Timuje perched high on the hillside with fantastic views of Annapurna South and Himulchuli.
-After lunch, we ascend to the ridge which provides spectacular views of Dhaulagiri and its surrounding peaks.
-This section of the trek is magnificent and we are now well off the main trail.
-Continuing down the opposite side of the ridge we drop into a smaller rhododendron forest and arrive at Muldai.
-Overnight at tented camp in Muldai.
+After lunch, we ascend to the ridge, which provides spectacular views of Dhaulagiri and its surrounding peaks.
+This section is magnificent, and we are now well off the main trail.
+We continue down the opposite side of the ridge through a small rhododendron forest and arrive at Muldai.
+Overnight in Muldai.

 Day 9: Muldai to Khopra (3660m/6-7hrs)

-We start early today, as the weather in the morning would be more clear and we can have a better view of the mountains.
-In the beginning, it is a slight uphill hike and then we descend traversing rhododendron forest and finally reach Dhankharka.
+We start early in the morning as the views will be clear.
+In the beginning, It is a slight uphill hike, and then it is a gradual descent to Dhankharka.
 After a relaxing lunch, we begin our ascent to the stunning location of the lodge at Kopra.
-The views here are truly amazing and some of the best in the entire Annapurnas.
-Dhaulagiri dominates the scene and towers above the deepest gorge in the world, the Kali Gandaki.
-Overnight at a lodge in Khopra.
+The views here are amazing and some of the best.
+Dhaulagiri dominates the scene and towers in the background.
+Overnight in Khopra.

 Day 10: Explore Khopra-Hike to Khayer Lake (4660m/7-8 hrs)

-After breakfast hike in the direction of Mount Annapurna South for the great views of Himalayan peaks including Fishtail 6997m (Machhapuchhre), Huinchuli (6434m), Annapurna South (7219m), Annapurna Fang (7647m), Nilgiri South (6839m) on the north and Dhaulagiri (8167m), Tukuche peak (6920m), Dhampus Peak (6012m) in the west.
-For those who feel fit enough and motivated for a big day hike, and depending on the weather condition the hike to the sacred Khayer Lake is well worth the effort.
-The views are outstanding and we will trek along an ancient pilgrimage trail to the site of the annual Bhadau Purnima Festival.
+After breakfast, we hike towards Mt.
+Annapurna South for the best views of Himalayan peaks, including Machhapuchhre, Huinchuli, Annapurna South, Nilgiri South to the north, and Dhaulagiri, Tukuche peak, Dhampus Peak in the west.
+Those who seem fit enough and motivated for a big day hike can hike to the sacred Khayer Lake.
+The views are outstanding, and we will trek along an ancient pilgrimage trail to the site of the annual Bhadau Purnima Festival.
 The trail contours the steep hillsides and takes us even closer to the impressively sheer cliff face of the Annapurna.
-In the late afternoon, we will descend back to our community lodge at Khopra(option is also available to stay in tented camp).
+In the late afternoon, we will descend back to our community lodge at Khopra.
 Overnight in Khopra.

 Day 11: Khopra ridge to Swantha (2400m/6-7hrs)

-We descend steeply from our lodge and follow the ridgeline towards the Kali Gandaki passing shrines used by pilgrims on their annual visit to the sacred lakes.
+Today we shall descend from the lodge at Khopra, following the ridgeline towards the Kali Gandaki, past shrines used by pilgrims on their annual visit to the sacred lake.
 We may come across some sheepherders and the villagers going about their daily activities along the way.
 We will come across more activity and signs of settlement, a marked contrast to the trekking we have enjoyed on the high ridges.
 Overnight in Swantha.

 Day 12: Swantha to Upper Phulbari (3210m), via Ghorepani & Poon Hill (3210m/5-6hrs)